The story of the woman who saved

 Norma has mentored and inspired many environmental activists and community leaders in Fairfax County.
 These include the past presidents of Friends groups, public officials, Fairfax County Supervisors, FCPA board members, and the volunteers and staff at Huntley Meadows Park.
 Her indomitable spirit has spread far and wide for the betterment of the Fairfax County parks and environment.

 "We need to recruit new generations of supporters to provide the eternal vigilance that is necessary to preserve and protect these fragile urban wetlands." -- Norma Hoffman

 Starting in the mid-1980s, Norma sought the preservation of Historic Huntley .
 Her political acumen and perseverance were invaluable in turning the tide on the county's decision to finally purchase Historic Huntley.
 Her connections with the political establishment and county staff as well as her people skills helped to attract members to join the board of Friends of Historic Huntley, which she also co-founded.
 She provided constant encouragement and support to board members and advocated for funds for preservation and interpretation.
 Historic Huntley is now an integral park of Huntley Meadows Park.

 Norma ensured that the county mitigated environmental damage caused by the extension of South Van Dorn Street by adding over a hundred acres of wetlands to the Park.
 She also worked to restore Dogue Creek upstream from Huntley Meadows Park.

-Norma continues to volunteer at Huntley Meadows Park on a weekly basis, just as she has for over 30 years She teaches thousands of children about nature and greets visitors of all ages at the front desk.
-She has a huge heart and loves the Park, its wetlands, its visitors, and its staff.
+Norma volunteered at Huntley Meadows Park on a weekly basis for over 30 years.
+She taught thousands of children about nature and greeted visitors of all ages at the front desk.
+She had a huge heart and loved the Park, its wetlands, its visitors, and its staff.